galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >    > <question-title></question-title>
 >    >
 >    > 1.
 How many lines are there in the `Assembled transcripts coordinates`?
 >    > 2.
-How many lines are there in the original gtf?
+How many lines are there in the original GTF?
 >    > 3.
 How many lines are there in the `Reference transcriptome annotation`?
 >    > 4.
 What can you conclude?
 >    >